vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # Recent News

+* November 2024: My joint article with Dr. Andreas Malikopoulos, <em>"Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections"</em> has been accepted for publication in the IEEE Control Systems Letters [[arXiv preprint]](https://arxiv.org/abs/2409.10864).

 * June 2024: My joint article with Behdad Chalaki, Filippos Tzortzoglou, and Dr. Andreas Malikopoulos, <em>"Stochastic Time-Optimal Trajectory Planning for Connected and Automated Vehicles in Mixed-Traffic Merging Scenarios"</em> has been accepted for publication in the IEEE Transactions on Control Systems Technology, Special Issue on Intelligent Decision Making, Planning and Control of Automated Vehicles [[paper]](https://ieeexplore.ieee.org/abstract/document/10621701).

 * June 2024: My joint work with Honda Research Institute USA team, <em>"Social Navigation in Crowded Environments with Model Predictive Control and Deep Learning-Based Human Trajectory Prediction"</em>, has been accepted to the 2024 IEEE International Conference on Intelligent Robots and Systems (IROS2024) [[arXiv preprint]](https://arxiv.org/abs/2309.16838/).